 - 7.1 The review date for a technology appraisal refers to the month and year in which the Guidance Executive will consider whether the technology should be reviewed.
-This decision will be taken in the light of information gathered by the Institute, and in consultation with consultees and commentators. - 7.2 The guidance on this technology will be considered for review in February 2009.
-The review of 'Adefovir dipivoxil and peginterferon alfa-2a for the treatment of chronic hepatitis B' (NICE technology appraisal guidance 96) is scheduled for consideration at this date.
+This decision will be taken in the light of information gathered by the Institute, and in consultation with consultees and commentators. - 7.2 The guidance on this technology was considered for review in October2011.
+Details are available on the NICE website.